Rajprasath89/raincrash.github.io/_posts/2015-05-02-advice-for-students-applying-to-google-summer-of-code-2016.markdown

 Just do your best and leave the rest!

-_I am fairly new to GSoC as this will be my first experience, all my views/opinions may not be authentic for some._
+_I am fairly new to GSoC mentoring as this will be my first experience, all my views/opinions may not be authentic for some._

-_I am planning to blog my progress at least once in two weeks.
-I thought that would be a good way to gauge progress on my project.
-So stay tuned!_